kbevers/proj.4/docs/source/operations/transformations/lschelmert.rst

 .. option:: +points=<value>

     The number of maximum selected point candidates used in Least Square Collocation and 2D Helmert.
+Units of latitude and longitude is in radians, and height in meters.

 	Default is 20.
-Units of latitude and longitude is in radians, and height in meters.

 .. option:: +maximum_dist=<value>

     The maximum distance between input point and selected point candidate.
-Unit of the distance is radians.
-Default is 0.1 radians.
+Unit of the distance is km.

+	Default is 100.0 km.

 .. option:: +ccoll=<value>

 	The ccoll value is the distance where the empirical covariance touches zero.
 The unit ccoll is in km.

     Default is 7.7.

 .. option:: +kcoll=<value>